 Once we feel the stirrings of a sense of call we may well feel prompted to talk it over with others - our friends and families but also those who can be more objective about us.
 Your incumbent or another minister in your church should always be among those you talk to.
-The Diocesan Lay Ministry Development Officer and members of the Vocations Team are always willing to talk with anyone who wishes.
+The Diocesan Vocations Coordinator is always available to talk with anyone who wishes and there is also a network of vocations advisors around the Diocese.
+You can get this information from the Diocesan website or from Church House.

-Questions to ask of others might include:

-'Could you see me in this role?'
+Questions to ask might include: 'Could you see me in this role?'
 'Do you think others would welcome me in this role?'
 'Do I have the right personal attributes (or could I develop them)?'
 'Do I have the right skills (or could I learn them)?'